 - Use the appropriate form provided to claim reimbursement for your budgeted expenses. - Be sure items you include on the claim form are valid ones.
-(Review section on expenses.) - Receipts must be attached for items on the claim form. - Send claim form to the Director of Leadership at national headquarters immediately following your term of office. - Forms received after August 15 will not be honored.
+(Review section on expenses.) - Receipts must be attached for items on the claim form. - Send claim form to the Youth Leadership Manager at national headquarters immediately following your term of office. - Forms received after August 4 will not be honored.